SebastianReimer/German_SQUADv2.0/README.md

 Most of the data for Q/A are in English.
 To my knowledge, there is for German currently only one open-source Q/A dataset from Facebook ([MLQA dataset](https://github.com/facebookresearch/MLQA)).
 Creating questions and answers is a time consuming process which cannot be done by a single person in a reasonable amount of time.
 In order to gain more data, I deciced to use the current state of the art transformer T5 from Huggingface.
 T5 has already a "built-in" capability to translate text easily from Englisch to German.

-If you do not want to use the T5 you can use another transformer for translating the data into to language of your choice
+If you do not want to use the T5 you can use another transformer for translating the data into to language of your choice.

 ## Modifications of SQUAD v2 dataset: